 At Eric Robinson we aim to ensure that the legal services we provide are accessible to all.
-We do this in part by our practice of ‘making law make sense’, offering a network of offices across the communities we serve and providing a 24/7 telephone service.
+We do this in part by our practice of ‘making law make sense’, offering a network of offices across the communities we serve.

 We also recognise, that specific reasonable adjustments may be required, to ensure that our disabled clients have the same access to our services.
 Many of the arrangements we put in place for disabled clients can also be made available, and can be beneficial to, those who don't have disabilities.

 Our Accessibility Policy demonstrates our commitment to ensuring our services are accessible to all.
 This policy does not seek to explain how we will approach every situation, it is intended as a general statement of our policy, and highlights the reasonable adjustments we have anticipated and put in place, as well as our approach to considering and making further reasonable adjustments.